 Medicine Meets Virtual Reality was conceived in 1991 to explore the healthcare utilization of rapidly evolving computing and communications technologies.
 Physicians, educators, scientists, and engineers gathered to assess how patient care and medical education could be enhanced by increasingly powerful and affordable computers and the newly emerging Internet.
 Each specialty brought its own skills and experience.
 By identifying and nurturing collaborative objectives, they understood that revolutionary tools could be created and existing practices transformed.

-More than two decades later, the curriculum expanded beyond virtual reality to encompass a broader range of future-looking healthcare technologies.
-NextMed / MMVR continued to unite experienced researchers with tomorrow's leaders while they shared current breakthroughs and strategize new directions.
+During the following two decades, the curriculum expanded beyond virtual reality to encompass a broad range of future-looking healthcare technologies.
+NextMed / MMVR continued to unite experienced researchers with tomorrow's leaders while they shared current breakthroughs and strategized new directions.
 Their multidisciplinary expertise generated a unique perspective on what's now and what's next in medicine.

 NextMed / MMVR was an international conference that welcomed the participation of: